johnmichael-kane/cot-4500-as3/README.md

 This is the 3rd assignment for my numerical calculus class in UCF.
 Chapter 5 and 6 material are covered over this assignment.

+Keeping true to adding industry likeness to each assignment, it is required that you need to include a README per repository.
+A README is a file used to describe a repo’s purpose, include compilation purposes, or both.
+A proper README.md is typically filled out with sections, akin to an essay.
+For this assignment, a README needs to be included and filled out.
+The amount of info you put into the README is up to you, but you will need the following at least:
+• Mention of requirements.txt
+o No need to include this UNLESS you plan on using a library other than NumPy
+• Mention of running python
+o Since we require instructions on to run, you will need to include the command to run the script from command line.
+RESTRICTIONS
+Please avoid using the scipy library for this assignment.
+You will need to be able to do the decomposition without the use of this external library

 # Questions
 1. Euler Method with the following details:
    a.
 Function t-y^2